cjerozal/coursera-datascience-3-cp/README.md

 ## Appropriately labels the data set with descriptive variable names AND Extracts only the measurements on the mean and standard deviation

 The feature names are read in from the `features.txt` file in the original data set, and they are assigned to the column names in the data being compiled.
 The names are cleaned up to be more readable before assigning them as column names in the tidy data.
+See the included `CodeBook.md` file for more information on the variables.

 The variable names are searched for "mean" (but not "meanFreq", as that is not a true mean) and "std", and only those columns containing those words are kept in the overall data set.